 In the event of a tiebreak, the application with the higher score for ‘Essential’ criteria will be recommended to host the conference.
 If applications remain tied, ‘High priority’ criteria will be used in this way.
 In the event that multiple applications score equally across all three categories and a decision cannot be reached, the PalAss Council will be called upon to provide the casting vote.
 This overall process ensures that the current ProgPal organising committee retains the majority of the decision making and responsibility for selecting the next hosts, and in a transparent way.

-A decision, based on the above criteria, should be reached by the current organising committee prior to the May meeting of the PalAss Council where the result will be presented.
+A decision, based on the above criteria, should be reached by the current organising committee and then recommended to the PalAss Council.
 In the event of the host committee being unable to reach a decision, the PalAss Council will cast the deciding vote, although this is anticipated to be a very rare occurrence.
-All applicants will be made aware of the decision prior to the conference in the current year; this will allow the successful applicants time to prepare any words they might like to say at the ProgPal conference.
-All applicants will be asked to keep the outcome of the application process confidential until the end of the ProgPal conference, when a formal announcement will be made.
+All applicants will be made aware of the decision as soon as possible after the deadline.
+All applicants will be asked to keep the outcome of the application process confidential until a formal announcement is made.
 For the sake of continuity, the PalAss Executive Officer will act as the point of contact for any objections or queries that may arise following the announcement of the next ProgPal hosts.
 Each application will be returned with feedback following the conference.
 Unsuccessful bids are likely to need some improvement and/or updating, but could be used as the basis for a repeat bid in the future.